-Members of the Department of Anesthesiology at the Hospital for Special Surgery (HSS) recognize that pediatric patients have special needs.
+Members of the Department of Anesthesiology, Critical Care & Pain Management at HSS recognize that pediatric patients have special needs.
 We work with your surgeons, pediatricians, and nurses to make your child’s experience a positive one.
 By using this multidisciplinary team approach, we will care for your child—and for you—during your child’s surgery and throughout your family’s stay with us.
 The anesthesiologists at HSS who care for children have highly specialized training in all aspects of pediatric anesthesiology and the management of pediatric pain.
 These dedicated and caring physicians have many years of experience treating children before, during, and after surgery.

-The Department of Anesthesiology at HSS offers a unique approach to anesthesia and pain management—it is called Regional Anesthesia.
+The Department offers a unique approach to anesthesia and pain management—it is called regional anesthesia.
 It is used for many types of operations and procedures; a familiar example is an epidural for a pregnant woman in labor.
-Regional Anesthesia is especially good for orthopedic surgery because we can temporarily “block” sensation to the extremity that is being repaired by the surgeons.
-You may hear the term “block” used to mean Regional Anesthesia.
+Regional anesthesia is especially good for orthopedic surgery because we can temporarily “block” sensation to the extremity that is being repaired by the surgeons.
+You may hear the term “block” used to mean regional anesthesia.
 At HSS, we perform over 25,000 regional anesthetics a year in the operating room (OR).

 Just like an adult, a child who has an operation on his/ her hip or leg may receive a spinal for anesthesia and an epidural catheter to be used for pain management after surgery.
 Sometimes patients having foot or ankle surgery have a small catheter placed in the back of the knee to provide pain-relief during their hospital stay.
 We call these techniques “nerve blocks.”
 With the advances of modern science, we now use ultrasound to guide the majority of our nerve blocks.
 In children, the blocks are performed in the operating room after they are asleep.